 Santa Barbara Endurance Run - SB100® Kilometer

-Proceeding the mandatory athlete, pacer and crew briefing, SBER (100k, marathon and heavy half) athletes will depart promptly at 6:45am from the Murchison Gymnasium, the run start with a ¾ mile paved road paced roll-out, upon arrival at Cold Springs Trail athletes will embark on a well-marked, and relatively easy to navigate route comprised of trails, fire roads and intermittent sections of road.
+Proceeding the mandatory athlete, pacer and crew briefing, SBER (100k, marathon and heavy half) athletes will depart promptly at 6:45am from the Murchison Gymnasium, the run start with a ¾ mile paved road paced roll-out, upon arrival at Cold Springs Trail athletes will embark on a well-marked route, fire roads and intermittent sections of road.
 Sufficient measures have been taken to provide ample support and ensure the athlete’s and pacer’s safety.
 SB 100® hosts 9 staffed and provisioned aid stations, including Porta Potties and HAM communications, and 4 locations to utilize personal Drop Bags.